LucasSD/docvault/coding-exercise-main/README.md

 Consider creating a test runner
 Consider using 'with.settings' to change storage settings instead of a test_settings.py file.
 Set CSRF failure view in settings.py
+Put some built-in error handling views in the url.py file in root directory, to improve UX.

 ## Getting Started